aaryanpraveen16/expense-tracker-hambolds/NOTES.md

 1. Which parts did you build with AI assistance, and where did you have to correct, override, or rewrite what it produced?
 I used AI as an accelerator for boilerplate and syntax, specifically for generating the seed.sql file and initial React components.
-However, I had to perform few manual correction in two areas:
+However, I had to perform a few manual corrections in two areas:

-Security & Environment: The AI generated code that didn't include a .gitignore for sensitive files.
+Security & Environment: The AI-generated code didn't include a .gitignore for sensitive files.

-Code Organization & UI/UX: The AI initially suggested placing API calls directly inside my React components, which created messy, repetitive code.
-I overrode this by refactoring all network logic into a centralized api.js service file.
-Additionally, the AI's initial UI suggestions lacked UX depth; I had to override the layout to move beyond a cramped "everything-on-one-page" design, ensuring a more logical flow for user inputs and data display.
+Code Organisation & UI/UX: The AI initially suggested placing API calls directly inside my React components, which created messy, repetitive code.
+I overrode this by refactoring all network logic into a centralised api.js service file.
+Additionally, the AI's initial UI suggestions lacked UX depth; I had to override the layout to move beyond a cramped everything-on-one-page design, ensuring a more logical flow for user inputs and data display.

 2. Briefly describe your database schema and one tradeoff you made in designing it.
 The schema consists of two relational tables: categories and expenses, linked by a category_id foreign key.